-Tardive dyskinesia (TD) is an involuntary movement disorder that is associated with taking certain medications (antipsychotics) to treat mental health conditions, such as bipolar disorder, depression, schizophrenia, or schizoaffective disorder.
-TD is characterized by abnormal, involuntary movements of the tongue, jaw, trunk, or extremities.
-TD can look or feel different from day to day; TD movements may be rapid and jerky, or slow and writhing.
+Tardive dyskinesia (TD) is an involuntary movement disorder that is associated with prolonged use of certain mental health medicines (antipsychotics) that can be used to treat bipolar disorder, depression, schizophrenia, and schizoaffective disorder.
+TD is characterized by uncontrollable, abnormal, and repetitive movements of the face, torso, and/or other

 Neurocrine Biosciences Supports TD

 Neurocrine Biosciences is committed to bringing awareness to TD every day, but especially during Tardive Dyskinesia Awareness Week (TDAW).
-Every year, we recognize the first full week in May as another opportunity to raise awareness and education around TD.
+Every year, we recognize the first week of May as another opportunity to raise awareness and education about TD.

 The Impact of TD

-TD can impact patients socially, emotionally, and physically.
-Symptoms can make them feel embarrassed or judged by others and, in some cases, lead them to withdraw from society and isolate themselves from the outside world.
+TD can impact people physically, socially, and emotionally.‡ Symptoms can make them feel embarrassed or judged by others and, in some cases, lead them to withdraw from society and isolate themselves from the outside world.‡§‖¶

-Tardive dyskinesia (TD) is an involuntary movement disorder that is associated with taking certain mental health medications (antipsychotics).
+TD is an involuntary movement disorder that is associated with prolonged use of certain mental health medicines (antipsychotics).
 TD is characterized by uncontrollable, abnormal, and repetitive movements of the face, torso, and/or other body parts.

 Who is at risk for developing TD?

-People living with a mental illness, such as bipolar disorder, depression, schizophrenia, or schizoaffective disorder, who take antipsychotics for a prolonged time may develop TD.
-Other prescription medicines used to treat upset stomach, nausea, and vomiting may also cause TD.
-Other factors may also play a role in an individual’s risk for TD.
+People living with a mental health condition, such as bipolar disorder, depression, schizophrenia, and schizoaffective disorder, who take antipsychotics for a prolonged period of time may develop TD.
+Other prescription medicines used to treat upset stomach, nausea, and vomiting (metoclopramide and prochlorperazine) may also cause TD.
+Other factors may also play a role in an individual’s risk for TD:

 Despite the number of people impacted by the condition, many people are still unfamiliar with TD.
-However, for patients living with TD, their families, and their caregivers, it is important to know that they are not alone.
-Approximately 70 percent, or 7 out of 10 people living with TD, have not yet been diagnosed.
-Increasing awareness will help more patients get the diagnosis and help that they need.
+However, for people living with TD, their families, and their care partners, it is important to know that they are not alone.
+Approximately 70%, or 7 out of 10 people living with TD in the U.S., have not yet been diagnosed.
+Increasing awareness will help more people get the diagnosis and help that they need.

 When is TD Awareness Week?

-Tardive Dyskinesia Awareness Week (TDAW) is the first full week of May.
-May is also Mental Health Awareness Month, which brings attention to the 1 in 5 U.S. adults that live with a mental illness.
-As we work to increase awareness and support for those impacted by mental health conditions, it is important to remember that those living with a mental illness and taking antipsychotics for a prolonged time may develop or already have TD.
+Tardive Dyskinesia Awareness Week (TDAW) is the first week of May.
+May is also Mental Health Awareness Month, which brings attention to the 1 in 5 U.S. adults who live with a mental illness.
+As we work to increase awareness and support for those impacted by mental health conditions, it is important to remember that those who are living with a mental illness and taking antipsychotics for a prolonged period of time may develop or already have TD.

 How many states have recognized TD Awareness Week?

-50 states and Washington, D.C., have declared the first week in May as TD Awareness Week.
+All 50 states and Washington, DC, have declared the first week in May as TD Awareness Week.